On Identifying Anomalies in Tor Usage with Applications in Detecting Internet Censorship: Discussion

 \section{Discussion}

-As noted several times above, it is a key limitation to the analysis of this approach that there is no objective ground truth against which to validate the detection rates, and particularly the false positive rate, of our tool.
-In addition, raw traffic data does not allow for the isolation of filtering events from other forms of intervention, such as network outages or even social and political unrest.
-In \S\ref{future-work}, we discuss the implications of this and potential avenues of mitigation.

-Despite this, the validation and results of \S{\ref{validation}} do strongly suggest that the analysis here is practically useful.
-Whilst we cannot objectively identify censorship detection from this approach we do, as expressed in \S{\ref{introduction}}, claim that the highlighted anomalies detected by our approach are strong indicators of regions of likely interest to the internet filtering research and activist communities.
+The validation and results of \S{\ref{section:validation}} and \S{\ref{section:examples}} demonstrate that our approach is practically useful for identifying both Tor blocking and, more generally, for identifying periods of anomalous Tor usage.
+The highlighted anomalies detected by our approach are strong indicators of regions of likely interest to the internet filtering research and activist communities, and in particular in the combination of normal Tor and bridge node usage.

-More directly, the experimental validation in the previous section demonstrates that the approach presented here does detect, with reasonable success, a large number of anomalies with varying magnitudes and durations.
-Again, whilst this cannot conclusively claim identification of internet filtering, we suggest that it provides a valuable practical tool to highlight regions and periods of interest as the starting point for more targeted investigations.
+More directly, the experimental validation in the previous section demonstrates that our approach does detect a significant number of anomalies with varying magnitudes and durations.